shichao-an/notes/docs/gopl/ch2.md

 ##### **Pointer and the `flag` package**

-Pointers are key to the `flag` package, which uses a program’s command-line arguments to set the values of certain variables for the entire program.
+Pointers are key to the `flag` package, which uses a program's command-line arguments to set the values of certain variables for the entire program.
 To illustrate, this variation on the earlier `echo` command takes two optional flags:

 * `-n` causes `echo` to omit the trailing newline that would normally be printed;
 * `-s sep` causes it to separate the output arguments by the contents of the string `sep` instead of the default single space.